 President Xi Jinping’s further gloss on this is:

-China shall actively absorb and refer to successful legal practices worldwide, but they must be filtered, they must be selectively absorbed and transformed, they may not be swallowed whole and copied (对世界上的优秀法治文明成果，要积极吸收借鉴，也要加以甄别，有选择地吸收和转化，不能囫囵吞枣、照搬照抄).
+Outstanding products of rule of law culture in the world shall be actively absorbed and used for reference, but they must be filtered, they must be selectively absorbed and transformed, they may not be swallowed whole and copied (对世界上的优秀法治文明成果，要积极吸收借鉴，也要加以甄别，有选择地吸收和转化，不能囫囵吞枣、照搬照抄).

 Unlike Supreme Court clerkships, which are done by recent law graduates, SPC interns are generally required to be students, generally at the master’s or PhD level.
 The SPC selects several dozen outstanding students (the number seems to vary) to participate in the sixth month program.
 They must be recommended by their law schools (each runs its own selection process)–see this notice by China University of Political Science and Law.
+Several of our School of Transnational Law Students are participated.
 Applications are made to the Political Department of the SPC (it handles personnel matters) rather than to individual judges.
 The program is part of the SPC’s outreach to educational institutions and efforts to create a more elite judiciary.

 While most requirements are in line with internships in most parts of the world and the stress appears to be on outstanding academic qualifications, among the requirements for the program is having a firm political stand (政治立场坚定) (it seems to be standard for internships in Chinese government/or government affiliated institutions) and the application form asks about the political view of family members.

-Preference is given to Beijing area law schools because no housing is provided, and from the lists of accepted interns, it is clear that more Beijing area interns are accepted.
-For those students from out of town, that means that they needed to find their own accommodations, but all can eat for free in the SPC cafeterias.
+In 2017, preference was given to Beijing area law schools because no housing was provided, and from the lists of accepted interns, it is clear that more Beijing area interns are accepted.
+As of 2019, however, the SPC provided accommodations.
 For Beijing based students, it likely means a long commute from the law schools based in the suburbs to be at work in the early morning.

 Each intern is assigned a mentor, generally a presiding judge (审判长), therefore judge with long years of experience.
 Interns are primarily assigned to the substantive/trial divisions (业务部门) of the SPC and also other SPC offices including: